September Business Health Analysis

 Year over Year Change

-As Q3 came to a close, national business formation trends reflected a mix of resilience and challenge, with notable regional disparities.
-States like California and Colorado are showing impressive (if not surprising) numbers, fueled by their strong, diverse markets, while Utah (which started the year hot) has cooled down, largely due to rising costs and shifting regulations.
-While all states are making clear moves to support new businesses, some initiatives have been more successful than others, especially where the costs of doing business are concerned.
-Taking a deeper dive into the trends, it’s clear that places with a solid mix of niche industries and workforce incentives are seeing the best results.
-Think Vermont, Maine, and Texas: states that are actively making it easier for entrepreneurs to thrive with fewer regulations, better programs, and greater growth opportunities in industries like renewable energy and tech.
+States like California and Colorado are showing impressive (if not surprising) numbers, fueled by their strong, diverse markets, while Utah (which started the year hot) has cooled down, perhaps due to rising costs and shifting regulations.
+Vermont, Maine, and Texas are reducing regulations.
 Meanwhile, states like Georgia, Alabama, and Minnesota are feeling the pressure, with high costs and tougher regulations slowing down their business formations.

 About the Business Formation Report